jonasmore/JellyJams/SETTINGS.md

 ### 🛠️ Cover Art Troubleshooting

 #### Custom Generated Covers Not Working
-**Symptoms**: Artist playlists have no cover art or fallback to generic covers
+**Symptoms**: Artist playlists have no cover art or fallback to album or generic covers

 **Solutions**:
+1. **Check Artist Primary Image**:
+   - JellyJams tries to fetch the artist's primary image using the Jellyfin API first.
+   - Does the artist have a primary image set in Jellyfin?
+   - Music directory access is not required for this method.

 1. **Check Music Directory Access**:
+   - If getting the primary image from the API fails, the next step is searching the artist's directory.
    ```bash
    # Verify Docker volume mount includes music directory
    docker-compose logs jellyjams | grep "music directory"